slinp/slinp/README.md

 Slinp is a Web Content Framework based on Symfony and PHPCR.

-Slinp maps incoming requests to a path in the PHPCR content repository.
-The node type of the corresponding resource (i.e. node) is then used to determine which controller to use.
+Slinp **maps incoming requests** to a path in the PHPCR content repository.
+The **node type** of the resource (i.e. node) at the path is then used to determine which controller to use.

-Route annotations in the controller decide which URLs are available for the located resource and the request is routed accordingly.

-All web facing nodes are located in `/slinp/web`.
-The "root" page (i.e. the one that corresponds to the URL `/`) has a special name: `root`.

-For example, you have a node in your repository at `/slinp/web/root/about-me` which has the node type `slinp:article`.
-Slinp will determine that the controller to use should be `SlinpBundle:Article`.
-Slinp will then scan this controller for `@Route` annotations and route the request accordingly.
+The routing works like this:

+- Incoming HTTP request: `/foobar`
+- Map request to PHPCR path: `/slinp/root/foobar`
+- Get node type of node at `/slinp/root/foobar` => `slinp:article`
+- Determine bundle and controller name: `SlinpBundle:Article`
+- Read the routes from annotations in the controller
+- Route the request!

+An example controller looks like this:

 ````php
 <?php